 My family and I moved to Atlanta, and that’s when I started posting my photography on Instagram.
 People would say, “Oh it’s so pretty!
 Can I buy it?” and I thought they were crazy because I never thought about selling any of them.
 I began printing them for myself to make sure they weren’t a big blurry, pixilated mess.
 And, they were actually quite beautiful.
 I launched the business in March 2014, and it all occurred from this really awful event that now, in a very strange way, I’m very grateful because I love what I do.

 I will create an arrangement, photograph it, send her the picture, and she’ll turn it into this amazing print.
-I launched it last September, and it’s been going great.
-I can tell you that 9 out of 10 of my sales are the Dutch Love pattern.
+Nine out of 10 of my sales are the Dutch Love pattern.
 Overall, I’ve never had a plan in this business, but I’m starting to understand it better and enjoy the world of interiors more.
 It wasn’t my intention—I just started taking pictures of flowers and making prints for people to buy, and it’s becoming something much more.

-Tell us a little about your capsule collection.
-How did that come about?
-You have already had one collection partnered with Brooke Atwood, so how is this something different?
-The difference is that I did one image with Brooke to make a collection in December.
+The difference is that I did one image with Brooke to make a collection in December (2015).
 It was with my print Creamy.
 It was basically made-to-order styles printed on beautiful silk fabric and people responded really well.
 Brooke is an amazing designer based in Atlanta and an old friend, so it was fun to work together on that.
 For my capsule collection, I wanted to do this because I previously partnered with a company based in Australia called Hubble and Duke, and they did this cute little kids line.
 They were so beautiful, that I decided that I wanted to make clothes for women.

 By Jena Hippensteel